 For the Paw Patrol-loving kid in your life, share the nights of Hanukkah with Chase, Marshall, and the rest of the crew.
 Best for children ages 0-3.

 Teach your little one the history of Hanukkah with this board book, from the story of the miracle of the oil to traditions like chocolate gelt.

 Biscuit wants to make his own menorah for Hanukkah, and once he does he's ready to celebrate the rest of the holiday's traditions with family and friends.

 Grover has invited all his Sesame Street friends to celebrate Hanukkah with him.
 Follow along as the characters discover the whys and hows of celebrating Hanukkah together.

 Lucky Latke was rescued from an animal shelter on the very first night of Hanukkah.
 Although he might have some trouble learning the house rules, he celebrates the holiday all the same.

 The Latkes are a family of potato pancakes who seem to think they have the story of Hanukkah memorized, but are actually missing a few important details.
 The Latke family dog tries to set the story straight for them.

 Get excited for Hanukkah to begin by exploring some of the most celebrated traditions of the holiday with this book.
 The Night Before Hanukkah captures the love and joy of the holiday season.

-Hanukkah is about more than just family, friends, and chocolate coins—it is also a celebration of an important story that is fun to tell and retell through this beautifully illustrated book.
+Hanukkah is about more than just family, friends, and chocolate coins—it's also a celebration of an important story that's fun to recount through this beautifully illustrated book.